-Capital is a resource that can be in form of money that is used in the acquisition of means of production .
+Capital is a resource that can be in form of money that is used in the acquisition of means of production.

-Factory, machine, land, energy, raw material and workforce.
+Factory, machine, land, energy, raw material and, workforce.

-Once such means are acquired they become part of capital.
+Once such means are acquired they become part of the capital.

-So, factory, machine, energy, raw material are part of capital, ok?
+So, factory, machine, energy, and raw material are part of the capital, ok?
 That's why capital isn't just money.

 Therefore, in short, capitalist relations of production are based